appstronomy/objective-c-style-guide/README.md

    return sharedInstance;
 }
 ```

 This will prevent [possible and sometimes prolific crashes](http://cocoasamurai.blogspot.com/2011/04/singletons-your-doing-them-wrong.html).

 ## Xcode project

-The physical files should be kept in sync with the Xcode project files in order to avoid file sprawl.
-Any Xcode groups created should be reflected by folders in the filesystem.
-Code should be grouped not only by type, but also by feature for greater clarity.
+The physical files should be kept in sync with the top-level folders in the Xcode project files in order to avoid file sprawl.
+Xcode groups created below these top level folders do not have to be reflected by physical folders in the filesystem.
+Code should first be grouped type.
+For greater clarity, virtual sub-group folders are excellent for organizing by feature.

 When possible, always turn on "Treat Warnings as Errors" in the target's Build Settings and enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
 If you need to ignore a specific warning, use [Clang's pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).

 # Other Objective-C Style Guides

-While those hired on for projects at Appstronomy are strongly encouraged to follow our style guide where a concept is explicitly covered here, you may wish to look at other style guides for comparison, inspiration and suggestions:
+While those hired on for projects at Appstronomy are strongly encouraged to follow our style guide where a concept is explicitly covered here, you may wish to look at other style guides for comparison, inspiration and suggestions to help us improve our own guide.

 * [The New York Times](https://github.com/NYTimes/objective-c-style-guide)
 * [Google](http://google-styleguide.googlecode.com/svn/trunk/objcguide.xml)